Choosing a Hospital

 Some patients will already have determined the surgery or treatment they need before contacting a hospital.
 Others will need to see a specialist who can then assess and diagnose them and explain all the options available.
 How the system works will depend on where you are in this process.
 Contact your hospital of choice and discuss with them your case and how they would normally proceed.
 Every hospital will be slightly different, but you will always be seen by a specialist for an initial consultation before any decisions are made as to the treatment that would be best for you.

 Who can I ask for more information?

-Health professionals at private hospitals will always be happy to talk through with you your particular situation and the options you have.
+Health professionals at private hospitals will always be happy to talk through your particular situation and the options you have.
 You can often arrange an initial consultation with a hospital to decide whether their services are right for you.
 There is nothing wrong with contacting two or three hospitals and asking about waiting times, procedures and prices.
 Some practices will carry out surgical procedures in different ways, and there might be one way that is better for you than others.
 Ask too about the hospital’s experience of your procedure and success rates.
 They should have access to data that explains how successful their surgery has been in the past, and this can be useful to know when deciding on a hospital.